nubenetes/awesome-kubernetes/docs/git.md

 * [slideshare.net: Git version control and trunk based approach with VSTS](https://www.slideshare.net/arunmurughan/git-version-control-and-trunk-based-approach-with-vsts)
 * [Microsoft Replacing Visual Studio Team Services with Azure DevOps](https://redmondmag.com/articles/2018/09/10/microsoft-replacing-vsts-with-azure-devops.aspx)
 * [How We Use Git at Microsoft](https://docs.microsoft.com/en-us/azure/devops/learn/devops-at-microsoft/use-git-microsoft)

+## Pre Commit Hooks
+- [pre-commit](https://pre-commit.com/) A framework for managing and maintaining multi-language pre-commit hooks.
+- [towardsdatascience.com: CI/CD by Example in Python](https://towardsdatascience.com/ci-cd-by-example-in-python-46f1533cb09d) A simple demonstration of CI/CD in Python with poetry and pre-commit hooks, [poetry-template](https://github.com/edkrueger/poetry-template)

 ## Merge BOTs
 * The Merge Bot is a tool to orchestrate pull requests merging into the stable branches.